arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Add check to socket connections to prevent invalid entries on the online list when disconnecting users due to multiple sessions.
-Add validation to socket to prevent invalid entries in the online List on user disconnection due to multiple sessions.

-// Done today

 Make the socket use user ids to check the user inactivity status.
 Change the roomUsers state operations to handle repeated names.

+// Done today

+Change retrieveRooms function to check if the user is in the current room using their IDs and update the state.
+Update UI separating the current user inactivity state from users.